alpas/alpasdev/src/main/resources/docs/installation.md

 Alpas makes it really easy to serve your web app over an IP address.
 To do so set `ENABLE_NETWORK_SHARE` to `true` in your `.env` file.
 Build and re-serve your app and it should be available from both `http://localhost:<port>` and `http://<local-device-ip>:<port>`.

+> /info/ <span>All the new apps are by default initialized to serve from port 8080.
+You will get an error
+> if the port is already in use.
+If you want to use a different port, change the `APP_PORT` value in
+> your `.env` file.</span>

 > /power/ <span>Alpas runs on an embedded [Jetty Web Server](https://www.eclipse.org/jetty/).